 Mit ga▫e gavan pā▫e bisrām.
 Nānak parabẖ kai saḏ kurbān. ||8||11||

-I (sad) ever (kurbaan = sacrifice) adore (prabh) the Creator – with whose grace this is achieved, says Nanak.
+I (sad) ever (kurbaan = sacrifice) adore (prabh) the Creator – with whose grace this is achieved, says fifth Nanak.
 8. 11.